SchoolListit/SchoolListIt-Platform/README.md

 ## The Platform
 ### A fresh approach

-I approached this problem from an entirely new angle beginning with only three constraints:
+I approached this problem with only three constraints:
 - Open Source
 - Accesible
 - Extensible

 Pairing React with WordPress, we've set up a toolchain for integrating existing tools and making room for new solutions.
 During a global pandemic, it is ideal for local developers to build local solutions for local problems.
 WordPress brings with it one of the largest developer communites in the world, and REACT can integrate easily with any REST API.
-These are the exact right tools to "bring it all together".
+These are the exact right tools to **"bring it all together"**.

-**SchoolListIt is just the beginning, where can we go from here?**
 ### Architecture
 <img src="https://github.com/megphillips91/schlistit/blob/master/Architecture-02.png" alt="schoolistit architecture" width="100%"/>
+__**this is just the beginning, where can we go from here?**__

 ### Roadmap of Core Tools
-The principle of this platform is to provide a set of core tools to address the central common problems, and then provide documentation and developer resources so that those core tools can be extended into specific use cases as needed.
+The principle of this platform is to provide a set of core tools to address the central common problems, and then provide documentation and developer resources so that those core tools can be easily and rapidly extended into specific use cases as needed.

 - SchoolListIt App:
 Front end user interface for parents, teachers, and students.